top of page

 Trouble falling asleep at night?

 Every time you fall asleep or wake up, you pass through a mental state called hypnagogia.
-In this state we are much more susceptible to suggestion than during the day.
-This includes susceptibility to our own suggestions.
+In this state, we are much more susceptible to suggestions than during the day, including our own suggestions.
 The old wisdom that says, "Never go to sleep angry" is correct.
 Thinking badly about ourselves or others during the day is bad enough.
-But as we fall asleep, those bitter thoughts become more deeply embedded into our psyche because we are more suggestible, even to ourselves.
+But as we fall asleep, those bitter thoughts become more deeply embedded in our psyche because we are more suggestible, even to ourselves.

 So, let's use the hypnagogic state to our advantage!
 On the occasions when I'm troubled by my thoughts of the day and cannot get to sleep, I first make sure I am physically comfortable (right temperature, soft pillow, etc.) and then, in my mind, repeatedly tell myself the following, "Right now I feel perfect.
 Right now, all is well."
 Such is easy for me to believe because it is true that, at that instant, all is well.
-The process works almost instantly, and I fall asleep because I am highly suggestible at that moment.
+The process works almost instantly, and I fall asleep because, at that moment, I am highly suggestible.

 Find out the "what is"